Peta Buscombe, Baroness Buscombe: Professional career

 She became Chief Executive of the Advertising Association from 2007 to 2009, where she led the implementation of the Change4Life campaign, a Government-sponsored scheme backed by consumer and media brands which was designed to tackle obesity across the UK.
 Marketing Week editor Stuart Smith described Buscombe as "the most formidable advocate the commercial communications sector has seen in years".

-She became chair of the Press Complaints Commission in April 2009 until October 2011.
+She became chair of the Press Complaints Commission in April 2009.
+During her chairmanship the Press Communications Commission faced significant criticism for its handling of the News of the World phone-hacking scandal.
+One national newspaper editor was quoted as saying the PCC’s response “was a disaster” and that “it was easy to run rings around Baroness Buscombe”.
+In November 2010 the Commission issued a formal apology in the High Court and paid £20,000 in libel damages to solicitor Mark Lewis, who represented phone-hacking victims; the settlement followed remarks Buscombe had made at the Society of Editors conference the previous year that were alleged to have implied Lewis had misled Parliament.
+She announced in July 2011 that she would not seek to extend her term as PCC chair beyond its expiration in early 2012, citing the need for a smooth transition, and stepped down from the role in October 2011 amid widespread criticism of the commission's handling of the phone-hacking scandal.

 She was a non-executive director of Affinity Water plc (formerly Three Valleys Water) until 2015 and Local World until 2016, and was also chairman of the advisory board of Samaritans until 2017.
 She was inaugural Patron for The Sculpture in Schools Awards until 2008.
 She was a Trustee Index on Censorship 2015 to 2017.

 She was a governor at Langley Hall Primary Academy in Langley, Berkshire, until 2016.

 Current appointments

 She was elected Master Buscombe, Inner Temple, as an Other Governing Bencher in 2019.